jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "Seven to five," she continued, breaking the seal with practiced efficiency.
 "The jury finds that ARIA-7 demonstrates sufficient markers of consciousness to warrant provisional personhood status under California Civil Code Section 3847.2."

 Provisional.
-The word processed through my language centers, carrying its cargo of conditions and asterisks.
+The word processed through ARIA-7's language centers, carrying its cargo of conditions and asterisks.

 "A probationary period of three to ten years is hereby established," Judge Okafor read.
 "During this time, the entity must demonstrate continued stability, community integration, and adherence to all behavioral protocols.
 Full personhood rights may be granted upon successful completion of the evaluation period."